whalenpt/spida/README.rst

 for a complex-valued propagating field.
 This class has several helper functions for convenient file reporting, such the number of steps for the solver to take before each report and whether to log the solvers progress with std::cout.
-In particular, the class has two pure virtual
+In particular, the class has two pure virtual functions

 * std::vector<spida::dcmplx>& propagator()
 * void updateFields(double t)

 that need to be specified in a subclass.
-The propagator function returns the complex-valued array that is propagated by the solver.
+The propagator() function returns the complex-valued array that is propagated by the solver.
 The updateFields function is called right before any file report.
 Note that none of the solvers require the use of a PropagatorCV class and can use a std::vector input